ktock/container2wasm/README.md

 hi
 ```

+> NOTE: Other WASI features untested.
+Future version will support more WASI features.

 ### Container on Browser

 The following command generates a WASM image and a JS file runnable on browser.